jennkao/mvp/_PRESS-RELEASE.md

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  To movie-lovers everywhere, here is your go-to app for discovering what movie to watch next!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Our app makes finding a movie to watch easy!
+Discover new movies by searching for movie recommendations via the TasteKid API or by scrolling through the top favorited movies.
+Users can save favorited movies so that when Friday night rolls around, there's no need to go looking for a movie--they can just check their favorited movies!

 ## Problem ##
   > Describe the problem your product solves.
+  With the explosion of on-demand streaming, it can be hard to pick a movie to watch.
+You have the popcorn and blankets ready, but by the time you finally pick a movie, it's midnight--too late to even watch the movie you picked!

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Enter our app, which makes discovering movies easy.
+The app offers a way for users to discover movies to watch, favorite movies for later consideration, and find streaming platforms that offer each movie.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  'We've engineered the product with the movie-lover in mind to offer a hassle-free movie experience.'

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Just type in a movie that you enjoyed into the searchbar, add the suggested movies to your favorite list, and find out which streaming platform offers your movie.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  'The app is great--it's my one-stop solution for finding a movie to watch on Saturday night!
+No more digging through reddit and imgur for movie recommendations, I just look up my favorited movies!'

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.